naiduyaswanthreddy/CodeBlue/README.md

 # Tech HelpDesk

-This project is a simple chat application built using Flask, fine-tuned GPT-2 for AI responses, and MariaDB as the backend database.
+This project is a chat application built using Flask, fine-tuned GPT-2 for AI responses, and MariaDB as the backend database.
 It includes functionalities for user registration, login, and a protected chat page, designed to demonstrate the integration of a machine learning model within a web application framework.

 ## Features